Learn EVOO EDU

-Extra Virgin Olive Oil vs. Coconut Oil: We're Breaking it Down
+Which is Better?
+Extra Virgin Olive Oil vs. Coconut Oil

-Extra Virgin Olive Oil vs. Coconut Oil: We're Breaking it Down
+Which is Better?
+Extra Virgin Olive Oil vs. Coconut Oil

 Olive oil and coconut oil are extremely versatile, yet offer different flavor profiles and consistencies.
 Olive oil is more frequently used for cooking, while coconut oil is touted as an ingenious baking substitute.
 You know how much we love EVOO, but how does it measure up to other oil front-runners?
 We’re breaking down how these two compare and contrast.